 Yes.
 If you are unsure of the medical terminology course you have or will take, please mail a request for approval to: PTAdmissions@pacific.edu.
 Generally, on-line medical terminology courses which are taken for credit at accredited colleges or universities are acceptable as long as the applicant has received a grade of C or better.
 Once the course is completed, applicants will need to obtain official transcripts verifying that this course has been taken.
 Courses offered by companies providing continuing education are usually not acceptable.

 5. Where can I take exercise physiology?

 We recommend that you search course catalogues from colleges and universities close to your location.
 It is preferable to take an exercise physiology course that includes laboratory experiences.
 Please note that online exercise physiology courses are not acceptable.

-6. Can you explain what PT volunteer experience is required?
+6. Can you explain what PT clinical observation/experience is required?

 We recommend that the GRE be taken no later than August 1 by applicants wishing to apply for the following year.
 You need to take the GRE with enough time to get the results to PTCAS so it can be included in your application file.

 USE GRE CODES FOR PT PROGRAMS: There is no GRE code for PTCAS.
 Instead you must arrange for the Educational Testing Service (ETS) to send your official GRE scores to the correct college code for each designated PT program.
 The GRE college code for a PT program often differs from the main university code.
 PTCAS will forward your official GRE scores to the designated program if you arrange for ETS to send the scores to that particular program's "PTCAS GRE code."
 Failure to send official GRE scores correctly may jeopardize your chances of admission into a PT program.

 University of the Pacific, DPT Program, PTCAS GRE Code = 0211

 11. My GRE exam score is low so I am going to take it again.
 How do you assess multiple GRE exam scores?